ColinDaly75/QAC_with_LTR_for_ES/README.md

 # How to Run
-The attached dataset and code were used to perform correlation and ranking performance tests.
 To reproduce, simply download the code (python ipynb files) and LTR dataset (txt file).
-It was compliled using python 3 and requires the installation (pip3) of datapane,jinja2 and scipy packages.
+The code was compliled using python 3 (see addional package requirements below).
-The two scripts can be run independently, but the logical order is
+The scripts can be run independently, but the logical order is
-1. ES-LTR-explicit-implicit-correlation.ipynb
-2. ES-LTR-ranking-performance.ipynb  (simply change the judgements variable to 'HUMAN' or 'CTR')
+1. search-demand-curve-enterprise-search.ipynb   (dataset analysis and prepration)
+2. es-llm-jargon.ipynb                           (detects 'Divergent Terms' used by organisations)
+3. mrr-enterprise-search.ipynb			 (evaluation ranking model)